auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 All we can really do is hope; hope we are in the universe which arranges our lives into a state we want.
 We can hope our actions and events outside of us are a part of the sequence of events which lead to a desired life, but we are powerless to create change within our universe.
 The chain of cause and effect from the big bang, the origin of our universe, appears to be unbroken.
 We are subjective finite beings with imagination.
 We can understand the moments which will likely lead to desired outcomes, but we can't change what's already in motion.

-Subjectively, we will feel as though we are making choices, but our choices are the result of information processing.
+Subjectively, we will feel as though we are making choices, but our choices are the result of information processing according to the laws of nature.
 Life is based on probabilities, and we should choose the positions with the highest likelihood of achieving our goals.